h2oai/h2o-2/h2o-docs/source/tutorial/glmgrid.rst

 Specification of GLM grid models are similar to GLM models, and all parameters and results have the same meaning.
 The primary difference between GLM and GLMgrid is that users can specify several different models, and generate the specified models simultaneously.
+For more information visit the GLM tutorial :ref:`GLMtutorial`

 Those who have never used H\ :sub:`2`\ O before should see the quick start guide for additional instructions on how to run H\ :sub:`2`\ O.